Matherunner/hlinspect/README.md

 ## Features

 - Easy and fast set up.
 No CMake or bespoke toolchains to mess with.
-- Ability to hook custom compiled `hl.dll` and `client.dll` using debug information in PDB files and allow Visual Studio debugger to attach.
-Custom compiled libraries tend to break standard hooking mods due to the reliance on function signatures and symbol names.
+- Ability to hook custom `hl.dll` and `client.dll` **compiled yourself** in Debug mode, by reading debug information in PDB files and allow Visual Studio debugger to attach.
+This tends to break standard hooking based mods built for speedrunning purposes.
 - Writing features in the higher level and simpler language of Go.
 - Ability to write logs to debug output viewable with Microsoft's [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).
 No installation of custom or bespoke viewing tools.